tfonteyn/NeverTooManyBooks/README.md

 You can enable/disable and prioritize the sites in the settings.

 - Amazon (see warning below)
+- Bedetheque
-- Bedetheque (new in v4)
+- BOL.com (_new_ in v4.2)
 - Google Books
 - ISFDB
-- KB.NL (new in v4)
+- KB.NL
 - LastDodo
 - OpenLibrary
 - StripInfo

 Please do not ask for GoodReads/LibraryThing to be added.

-WARNING: Amazon are increasingly blocking access - if you see any Amazon specific errors, I suggest you switch off Amazon in Settings/Search/Websites.
+WARNING: Amazon is increasingly blocking access - if you see any Amazon specific errors, I suggest you switch off Amazon in Settings/Search/Websites.

 Supports synchronizing with a Calibre Content Server.